shadow-light/sellingjesus.org/src/articles/sincerity.md

 This is why Paul chooses this to be the main sign by which he distinguishes himself from the super apostles.

-> Was it a sin for me to humble myself in order to exalt you, because I preached the gospel of God to you _free of charge_?...
+> Was it a sin for me to humble myself in order to exalt you, because I preached the gospel of God to you _free of charge_? [...]
 But I will keep on doing what I am doing, in order to undercut those who want an opportunity to be regarded as our equals in the things of which they boast.
 (2 Cor 11:7,12)

 In other areas, he can argue for his sincerity, but ultimately the Corinthians must decide whether to accept his arguments (2 Cor 6:11-13).
 When it comes to peddling the Word, they have no ground for such an accusation.